 Job and Career Opportunities

 Doctors help people in a medical crisis.
-Those who know multiple languages can make a difference in life and death for patients at home and abroad.
+Those who know multiple languages can make the difference between life and death for patients at home and abroad.
 Medical translation also makes a difference in the world.
-Documents such as pharmaceuticals, oncology reports, and instructions for medical equipment must be translated properly to assist with life-saving procedures.
+Documents such as pharmaceuticals, oncology reports and instructions for medical equipment must be translated properly to assist with life-saving procedures.

 An Early Start Means Future Success

 The early years of child development are crucial in every sense.
 Little minds are ready to receive any information the world can feed them.
 Parents who want their child to understand more than one language should begin the learning process early.